 The second situation is when you want to select a whole line, cut it, move and then paste it.
 With Ctrl-l you can reduce this from 4 actions to 3.

-When using Ctrl-l if you overwrite your current clipboard you can do a Ctrl-Shift-v to cycle through your clipboard history.
+If you overwrite your current clipboard when using Ctrl-l, remember that you can do a Ctrl-Shift-v to cycle through your clipboard history.